apache/druid/docs/design/router.md

 #### queryContext

-This strategy reads the parameter `brokerServiceName` from the query context and routes the query accordingly.
-If no valid `brokerServiceName` is specified in the query context, the field `fallbackBrokerService` is used if set to a valid non-null value.
+This strategy reads the parameter `brokerService` from the query context and routes the query accordingly.
+If no valid `brokerService` is specified in the query context, the field `fallbackBrokerService` is used if set to a valid non-null value.

-*Example*: A strategy that routes queries to the Broker "druid:broker-hot" if no valid `brokerServiceName` is found in the query context.
+*Example*: A strategy that routes queries to the Broker "druid:broker-hot" if no valid `brokerService` is found in the query context.

 ```json
 {